 AMIGOS actively recruits and supports inclusion of participants from diverse backgrounds.
 AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
-We provide amounts of $500-$2,000 to qualified applicants as deductions on the family fee.
+We provide amounts of $500–$2,000 to qualified applicants as deductions on the family fee.
 Please contact email@example.com for information and details about specific individual grants available.
-In addition, participants who are returning for an additional summer receive a $500 discount.

 The transformative AMIGOS experience starts before leaving home.

 With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
-Pre-departure training equips participants with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
-The San Diego Chapter AMIGOS training is a youth-led, experiential learning that prepares participants for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help participants succeed beyond AMIGOS.
+Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
+The San Diego Chapter AMIGOS training is a youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help volunteers succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and include guest speakers from the community and the San Diego Chapter Board of Directors.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE: